oeo/localroute/readme.md

 ```

 ## configuration
-edit `sites.conf` to define your domains and upstream servers. each site can have:
+edit `sites.conf.json` to define your domains and upstream servers. each site can have:

 - `force_ssl`: enable https and redirect http to https
 - `force_dns`: add dns record to dnsmasq